stdincl/blend.css/README.md

 It allows you to write and maintain user interfaces with clean, parameterizable code, using adaptable, nestable and ready-to-use components that are configurable in their parameters.

-It is not intended to be modified by means of classes, but by well-defined descriptive properties, with the aim of writing code that is readable by developers without prior knowledge.
+It is not intended to be modified using classes, but by well-defined descriptive properties, with the aim of writing code that is readable by developers without prior knowledge.

 ## Components